 Then we have Rick.
 We were friends for many years and had lots in common.
 However, he started getting bitter about life.

-To be fair, life didn’t go exactly like he wanted: He had a hard time meeting girls and his job sucked.
+To be fair, life didn’t go exactly like he wanted: He had a hard time meeting girls interested in him and his job sucked.
 That’s all fair because life is tough sometimes.

 However, he got stuck in the habit of bringing up negative things whenever we met up.
 It’s OK to talk about problems from a constructive standpoint.
 And sometimes, you just need some comforting from your friends when everything sucks.
 But when you make it into a habit to complain, people tire.